pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 > “take each data type and represent it as a numerical vector (or in some cases, a multidimensional array of numbers)”

+GPT

+Vectorization in machine learning refers to the process of converting a set of data points or features into a mathematical vector or matrix format, which can be easily understood and processed by a computer.

+In other words, it is a way to represent data in a structured format that is suitable for machine learning algorithms to process efficiently.
+This is usually done by converting the raw data into a numerical format, such as through one-hot encoding, normalization, or other methods.

+Vectorization is a crucial step in many machine learning tasks, such as image recognition, natural language processing, and recommender systems, where large amounts of data need to be processed quickly and accurately.
+By using vectorization techniques, we can reduce the complexity of the data and make it more manageable for machine learning algorithms to work with.

 From Geron:

 > “We already discussed two of these layers: the keras.layers.Normalization layer that will perform feature standardization (it will be equivalent to the Standardization layer we defined earlier), and the TextVectorization layer that will be capable of encoding each word in the inputs into its index in the vocabulary.
 In both cases, you create the layer, you call its adapt() method with a data sample, and then you use the layer normally in your model.
 The other preprocessing layers will follow the same pattern.”